perezite/Portfolio/README.md

 The SmartCow app enables farmers to manage their cattle herd using their mobile phone.

-The app offers a digital rutting calendar for cattle, including an automatic synchronisation of livestock data from the Swiss animal traffic database (Tierverkehrsdatenbank), of which every Swiss farmer is a member.
+The app offers a digital rutting calendar for cattle, including an automatic synchronisation of livestock data from the Swiss animal traffic database (Tierverkehrsdatenbank), of which every Swiss cattle farmer is a member.

 It is also possible to notify the Swiss animal traffic database about several livestock events like the birth or death of a cattle.
 Furthermore the app connects to several cattle breeding organization systems, giving for example access to milk performance data of individual animals in the livestock.